KrisGoorhuis/pleo-space-rockets/README.md

 ## Drawer
 Confirmation on removal because it's far easier to remove than add back.
 Indent on 'ago' was not intentional, but I decided I liked it for the grayed subtext

+## Bug Fix Notes
+Javascript's vanilla time-related objects are often at least frustrating, so I decided to use Moment.js.
+Additionally, time zones are ticky without being explicitly told - all we have is the time stamp itself (well, also coordinates, but making a call to something like Google Maps to determine a time zone for every card would be a bit much.)
+I decided to show the UTC offset in place of a time zone instead.

+Default behavior is to parse time in the user's time zone.
+Moment's `.parseZone()` will keep the original string's offset intact.